 Hourly pricing x Percentage willing to pay / Weight = Your Bid Price

 We covered in detail how Spot Fleet weighting works.
 Even though it’s basic math ultimately, it can trip you up if you don’t work with it often enough.
-I hope that these mental rules allow you to double check things quickly and understand Spot Fleet weighting and pricing better.
-Ultimately, it’s worth its worth understanding for the ridiculous 60%-90% savings that spot offers.
-If you’re interested in how a highly available architecture can be built using Spot Fleets check out: Highly Available Architecture with Spot Instances.
+I hope that these mental rules allow you to double-check things quickly and better understand Spot Fleet weighting and pricing.
+Ultimately, it’s worth understanding for the ridiculous 50%-90% savings that spot offers.
+If you’re interested learning more about Spot Compute, check out: BoltOps Learn videos on Spot.